 The Minor in German Studies prepares students for careers working with multinational companies, organizations, schools and communities in the Upstate and throughout the German-speaking world, including Europe, Africa and North and South America.
-The minor in German Studies will require a minimum of 18 hours, with 12 hours of upper division courses: 6 credit hours from GERM U202 and GERM U210; 12 credit hours from 300 level German courses.
+The minor in German Studies will require a minimum of 18 hours, with 6 hours of intermediate German (GERM U201 and U202) and 12 hours of upper-division, 300-level German courses.
 See detailed German Studies minor degree requirements.

 College graduates with languages skills earn an average of 2-3 percent more than their monolingual classmates.

 Pair a German Studies minor with a major in business, criminal justice, communications or STEM fields in order to expand your career readiness and job opportunities in the future.